RetroDECK/ES-DE/USERGUIDE-DEV.md

 ### Scraper

-Contains the various options for the scraper, which is used to download metadata, images and videos for your games.
+This menu contains the various options for the scraper, which is used to download metadata, images, videos and PDF manuals for your games.

 ![alt text](images/es-de_scraper_settings.png "ES-DE Scraper Settings") _Some of the scraper settings._